 Your answer to this best phone interview question can show a high level of self-awareness in acknowledging that all projects are not successful and how your personality reacts to bad news.
 Do you laugh and recognize we all make mistakes or do you get defensive.
 Data Science and Analytics Recruiter, Nancy Darian, says, “I like to see how the job searcher walks through the project execution with me.
 Do they recognize where it went wrong and can they share what they learned.”

 What would you like to do differently in the next position?

-Instead of just having you detail what you want in the next position, Chris Buckley, Actuarial Recruiter, asks you to discuss how to differentiate your desired job from the one you now have.
+Instead of just having you detail what you want in the next position, Rory Hauser, Actuarial Recruiter, asks you to discuss how to differentiate your desired job from the one you now have.
 “We end up discussing their current responsibilities and what they like or dislike about them, and delving in to what they really like to do.
 The job searcher’s preferences can be a renewed focus on managing a team, or to stop doing valuations or to do more modeling.
 This discussion early on carries them through the interview process, and is a good reminder at the offer stage of why they might choose to leave their current job for this new one.”